Salvodif/Fedora-AutoEnv-Setup/README.md

 ## 📜 License

 This project is distributed under the MIT License.
 See the `LICENSE` file for more details.
-*(You'll need to create a `LICENSE` file in your project root, typically containing the MIT License text.)*

 ## ⚠️ Disclaimer

 This tool is powerful and modifies system configurations, installs software, and can alter user environments.
 While developed with care, unforeseen issues can occur.

 **‼️ ALWAYS back up your important data and system, or test thoroughly in a virtual machine or non-critical environment before running `Fedora-AutoEnv-Setup` on a primary or production system. ‼️**

 Use this tool at your own risk.
 The authors and contributors are not responsible for any damage, data loss, or other adverse effects that may result from its use.